decafjs/decaf-tutorial/README.md

 console.log('HTTP server listening at http://' + listenAddress + ':9090');
 ```

-1. Note that in JOLT there is a StaticFile and a StaticServer.
+> 1. In JOLT there is a StaticFile and a StaticServer.
 StaticFile serves a single file given the specified verb.
 StaticServer serves all files within the specified directory if the verb (URL starts with) is requested.
 This will become clearer as I expand on the templates to include static assets.

-2. The improved main.js serves static .css, .js, and image files from dedicated directories.
+> 2. The improved main.js serves static .css, .js, and image files from dedicated directories.
 It also serves files from the bower_components directory - we'll need to do that to make a client page that includes bower and jQuery.

-3. I added a verb called "Page" that invokes a Page controller.
+> 3. I added a verb called "Page" that invokes a Page controller.
 I'll be implementing a primitive CMS involving the Page verb.
 More on that later.

+> 4. In order to support an API callable via AJAX requests, I added an API verb that executes requested .sjs files from within the api directory upon request.